Impact of orbiting satellites on star formation rate evolution and metallicity variations in Milky Way-like discs: Acknowledgements

 \section{Acknowledgements}

+We sincerely thank the referee for a thoughtful review of our paper.
 BA thanks the AIP for the access to the institute's infrastructure during his remote internship.
 This work has made use of the computational resources available at the AIP, as well as those obtained through the DARI grant A1020410154 (PI: P. Di Matteo).
 SK thanks participants of weekly chemodynamics meetings at the AIP for their useful suggestions regarding the results of this work.